karanja-simon/MultiScreenFramework/README.md

 To contribute, please see the contribution section.

 #### Prerequisites
 Ensure you have a minimum of Java 8 installed.
-If you are biulding from sources, ensure you have the latest JDK or atleast JDK8 and above.
+If you are building from sources, ensure you have the latest JDK or atleast JDK8 and above.

 #### Usage
 To use the library, follow the steps carefully.